 Back-to-School Tube Feeding

-Help educate yourself and others as well as learn tips on how to help prepare your child for the return to in-person education.
+Help educate yourself and others as well as learn tips on how to help prepare your child for the classroom.

 “Heading back to school is a stressful time for everyone, especially if your child relies on a feeding tube for nutrition.
 Being active in the planning process and communicating openly with the team at school can help make it a successful school year.
 Don’t forget to rely on your medical team to help you advocate and educate within the school system as well,” said registered dietitian with CHC Solutions, Inc., Gina Salvatori.